gurock/testrail-docker/README.md

 Finish the installation through the web UI (use the values printed by installer at the end)

-## Quick start using docker-compose
+## Running Testrail using docker-compose

 The compose file is configured via environment variables -- it's suggested to use a .env file.
 More about such an .env file is available [here](https://docs.docker.com/compose/env-file/).